burnsgirl/Fitness-Tracker/README.md

 This site was developed so you can keep track of your exercises.
 It will help you stay on track of how you are doing time wise and weight wise.

 ## Technologies
-Technologies used: HTML, JavaScript, CSS, Express.JS, Node.JS, Mongo, Mongoose,
+Technologies used: HTML, JavaScript, CSS, Express.JS, Node.JS, MongoBD Atlas, Mongoose

 ## License
 License: None